-From Renee on December 5th, 2007 in General Remodel
+From Dean Dowd on December 05, 2007 in General Remodel

 Vinyl has also undergone a surge in popularity, especially with its improved performance and compatibility with installation materials to provide excellent energy efficiency in the home.
 Homeowners looking for durability and low cost often turn to vinyl over metal siding.
 This Old House reports that vinyl has captured 32 percent of the U.S. siding market for new homes.
 It also costs 2 1/2 times less to install than a cedar counterpart.